instructlab/instructlab/README.md

 This command takes in two `.jsonl` files from your `datasets` directory, one is the knowledge jsonl and the other is a skills jsonl.
 The `-y` flag skips an interactive prompt asking the user if they are sure they want to run multi-phase training.

+> [!NOTE]
-Note: this command may take 3 or more hours depending on the size of the data and number of training epochs you run.
+> This command may take 3 or more hours depending on the size of the data and number of training epochs you run.

 #### Train the model in the cloud